Park Location: Broadstreet, Old Mill, Leslie and Fullerton

 The football coach at Central High School laughed when Raymond Zussman showed up to try out for the team.
 The Navy rejected Zussman for being too short.
 They both got it wrong.

 The small statured Zussman wore the attitude “I kin take care of myself.”
-He did.
+He did and more.
 He protected the innocent of WWII and took care of a large number of Nazi soldiers as well.
-His personal, undaunted courage and can-do attitude made him a WWII fighting powerhouse earning him the Congressional Medal of Honor.
+His personal, undaunted courage and can-do attitude made him a WWII fighting powerhouse earning him the Medal of Honor.

-The Raymond Zussman Post #333 continues to be active in the remembrance of veterans through veteran support, fundraising, and commemorative activities.
-The Zussman family takes personal pride in the remembrance of this courageous hero.
+The Jewish War Veterans Raymond Zussman Post #510 continues to be active in the remembrance of veterans through visits to Battle Creek Vets Hospital on Christmas Day; fundraising and commemorative activities.
+The Zussman family [still in metro Detroit] take personal pride in the remembrance of this courageous hero.

 Copyright 2013 Andrea Gallucci.
 All rights reserved.

 Raymond Zussman photo courtesy of the Rabbi Leo M. Franklin Archive – Jewish War Veterans Collection.